 When You Sell Your House You May Have Money Sitting In Your Escrow Account

-Often sellers forget about their escrow account.
+A buyer who sells a home to purchase a new home, will often forget about their escrow account with their current bank.
 Because you are pre-funding taxes and insurance you are building up an account with monies in it.

 When you sell your home you should be receiving your money from your escrow account within about 30 days from closing.
 Typically your mortgage statements will let you know how much money has accrued in your escrow accounts.

 There are more financial obligations beyond just your down payment when you purchase a home.

 Work closely with your buyer’s agent and loan officer so you have a good overview of what your entire financial commitment will be when you purchase a home.

 - Kevin Vitali- Home Seller Closing Costs